biorelated/biorelated.github.io/_posts/2015-05-13-A-new-start.md

 I have interracted with some of the smartest  and gifted people in the world and made life long friends with very talented persons.
 I have travelled a bit and found new places and cultures.
 My greatest journey has been fatherhood.
 It is far from over and I hope to chronicle relevant bits and pieces here.

-And the same time I have missed a few opportnunities; The startup company that I declined to join.
+At the same time I have missed a few opportnunities; The startup company that I declined to join.
 The startup ideas that I never completed.
-Friendships that decayed.
+I let some friendships decay.

-Some people prefer to think of life as a blue or a red pill.
-To some the pills are presented when they are in blindfolds.
-To others there are no blue or red pills.
+Some people prefer to think of life as a blue or a red pill, others prefer the daily excitement, the uncertainity of nature and the chaos that give an illusion of an order.